 Meet the teacher is always exciting!
 It’s an opportunity to meet our students and learn about their families.
-Unfortunately, for some families, this will be the one time you meet them face to face.
+Unfortunately, for some families, this will be the one and only time you meet them face-to-face.
 Therefore, it’s essential to make sure you plan how things will run because you want to make a great first impression.

 Tip #1: Create an open house scavenger hunt for your families